 Costco Travel did well with hotels as part of vacation packages, but it wasn’t the best when it came to flights.
 How does it do with cruises?

-To compare between a few different booking services, I built a particular itinerary and priced it out on each online travel agency or portal.
+To compare a few different booking services, I built a particular itinerary and priced it out on each online travel agency or portal.
 The specific cruise was on Royal Caribbean, sailing on the ship Rhapsody of the Seas, departing from Tampa, Florida on March 18 and sailing for 7 nights.

 These prices reflect a standard interior room (“inside stateroom”) for 2 adults.